fttx/barcode-to-pc-server/README.md

 ## Run

 The `npm start` command:
-- Runs the Electron app in develmpment mode
+- Runs the Electron app in development mode
 - Launches the ionic project in livereload mode

 Notes: